-Join Kevin Kelly for an in-depth discussion in this video Putting the "tech" into "teach", part of Foundations of Teaching with Technology.
+Join Kevin Kelly for an in-depth discussion in this video Putting the "tech" into "teach", part of Teaching with Technology.

 - Before we can jump into specific strategies for teaching with technology, we have to do a few things to get ready.
 Let's start by looking at how technology supports and advances teaching and learning.
 Like some animals with shiny objects, some of us are attracted to new and exciting technologies.
 We constantly upgrade our smartphones and software.
 We try different apps and websites.
 Technology enables us to do things we couldn't do before.
 Like different animals with those same shiny objects, some of us don't even want to get close to new technologies until we understand them better.